DriveAgent-R1: Advancing VLM-based Autonomous Driving with Active Perception and Hybrid Thinking: DriveAgent-R1

 \subsubsection{Stage 2: Forced Contrastive Mode Reinforcement Learning}

 The first stage of our Cascaded RL phase aims to deepen the agent's independent performance in each mode.
-We employ RL to unlock the model's potential, ensuring it does not develop a bias against an initially weaker mode, which is critical for the subsequent adaptive selection stage.

-To this end, we propose Mode-Partitioned GRPO (MP-GRPO), a variant of the GRPO algorithm~\citep{deepseek-math,deepseekr1}, which has proven effective in multimodal reasoning and autonomous driving~\citep{jiang2025alphadrive,liu2025visual,su2025pixel,zheng2025deepeyes}.
+We adopt Group Relative Policy Optimization (GRPO)~\citep{deepseekr1} as our foundational algorithm, which has proven effective in multimodal reasoning and autonomous driving~\citep{jiang2025alphadrive,liu2025visual,su2025pixel,zheng2025deepeyes}.
+Unlike PPO, GRPO eliminates the need for a critic model by estimating the baseline from a group of outputs.
+Specifically, for each query $q$, GRPO samples a group of outputs $\{o_1, o_2, \dots, o_G\}$ from the old policy $\pi_{\theta_{old}}$ and optimizes the policy $\pi_\theta$ by maximizing the following objective: where $w_i = \frac{\pi_\theta(o_i|q)}{\pi_{\theta_{old}}(o_i|q)}$ is the importance sampling ratio, $\epsilon$ and $\beta$ are hyper-parameters, and the advantage $A_i$ is computed by normalizing the rewards within the group.
+Building upon this standard formulation, we propose Mode-Partitioned GRPO (MP-GRPO) to prevent the agent from developing a bias against an initially weaker thinking mode.
 As illustrated in Fig.~\ref{fig:3-training-stage}, the core mechanism of MP-GRPO is to enforce balanced exploration across both thinking modes.
 For each input $q$ from $D_\text{explore}$, we compel the agent to generate two mode-specific sets of $G/2$ responses by forcing the corresponding mode token (\verb|<think_text>| or \verb|<think_tool>|).
 This creates a full group of $G$ responses:

 where each individual response, denoted by $o$, is sampled from the old policy $\pi_{\theta_\text{old}}$.
 Crucially, all $G$ responses are then aggregated into this unified set $\mathcal{O}(q)$ for reward normalization and advantage calculation.
 This design creates a \textbf{multi-dimensional contrastive learning signal}: it facilitates not only \textbf{intra-mode} comparison between different response trajectories but also \textbf{inter-mode} comparison.
 This multi-faceted contrast allows the agent to simultaneously enhance its specific capabilities in both modes and gain an initial understanding of the suitability of each mode for different scenarios, laying a critical foundation for the final stage of adaptive selection.